reshamas/reshamas.github.io/resources/sprint_template_email.md

 <p><span style="color: #0000ff;">shared on 29-Oct</span></p>
 <p><span style="color: #0000ff;">-------------------------</span></p>
 <p><strong>SPRINT REPO</strong></p>
-<p>The GitHub repo for this event is available.&nbsp; It's a good idea to "star" it so it is easily accessible:&nbsp; <a href="https://github.com/WiMLDS/bayarea-2019-scikit-sprint" target="_self">bayarea-2019-scikit-sprint</a></p>
+<p>The GitHub repo for this event is available.&nbsp; It's a good idea to "star" it so it is easily accessible:&nbsp; </p>
 <p>&nbsp;</p>
 <p><strong>CURATED LIST OF ISSUES</strong></p>
-<p>The list of issues is now available.&nbsp; It's helpful to review prior to the sprint: <a href="https://github.com/WiMLDS/bayarea-2019-scikit-sprint/projects/1" target="_blank">list of issues</a></p>
+<p>The list of issues is now available.&nbsp; It's helpful to review prior to the sprint: </p>

 <p><strong>AIR QUALITY</strong></p>
 <p>This site provides <a href="https://airnow.gov/index.cfm?action=airnow.local_city&amp;cityid=317" target="_blank">Air Quality</a> information for San Francisco.&nbsp;</p>